sshikhar1234/twitter-trends/README.md

 7. Output data on App.js
 8. Add dropdown list and dynamic selection support
 9. Setup Dockarized jenkins pipeline that checks out the project and builds project into deployable tar file payload.
+10. Setup Github webhooks to trigger Jenkins Build automatically on Git Push event.

 Coming soon:

-1. Make it beautiful!
+11. Make it beautiful!
-2. Work on deploying the app with Dockerfile
+12. Work on deploying the app with Dockerfile